Kringlegangen: Architecture

 The facade of Gråbrødretorv 17 is finished with shadow joints, a frieze with acanthus ornamentation above the ground floor and a simple cornice below the roof.
 A golded kringle is seen above the gateway in the right hand side of the building.
 The windows on the third floor are accented with sills supported by corbels.
 The pitched red tile roof is pierced by two chimneys, one at each gable.
-Accress to the main staircase is via an opening in the gateway.
+Access to the main staircase is via an opening in the gateway.
 The yard side of the building is rendered in a warm orange colour.
 The side wing consists of two full bays and a canted corner bay.
 It is topped by a monopitched red tile roof.